 - C. The first vice president shall preside in the absence of the president.
 The first vice president is in charge of publicity and promotions.
-The second vice president shall preside in the absence of the first vice president. - D. The second vice president is in charge of updating the rulebook, and is responsible for the track itself on race days, including race director, course marshal, race day team, control, the pit area, security/crowd control, medical follow up of injured riders (i.e. make sure their pits are taken care of, people notified, etc.).
+The second vice president shall preside in the absence of the first vice president. - D. The second vice president is in charge of updating the rulebook.
+He/she will appoint the race director, referee, course marshal, corner captain, chief technical inspector, radio control and starters.
+The race director will be in charge of the race day, including the pit area, security, crowd control, medical follow up of injured riders (i.e. make sure their pits are taken care of, people notified, etc.).
 Absent a conflict of interest, the second vice president shall be a voting member of the Appeals Board. - E. The third vice president shall preside in the absence of the second vice president.
 The third vice president is in charge of scoring, registration, contingencies, and trophies, and shall coordinate the scoring efforts with the rider representatives.
 Absent a conflict of interest, the third vice president shall be a voting member of the Appeals Board. - F. The first, second and third vice presidents shall perform such other duties as may be delegated by the president or the executive board. - G. The secretary shall keep a record of regular, executive board, and special meetings, and shall communicate with absent members on matters of importance as delegated by the president, and handle association correspondence. - H. The treasurer shall collect dues from the members, and all funds owed to WMRRA.
 The treasurer may only disburse funds with the approval of the president, executive board, or the vote of the membership.
 The treasurer shall be prepared at all times to furnish a record of funds incoming and outgoing, and the financial condition of WMRRA.
-The treasurer shall be in charge of the ticket booth personnel. - I. The grand prix/superbike, supersport, novice and vintage rider representatives shall represent the riders of the respective groups.
+The treasurer shall be in charge of the ticket booth personnel. - The grand prix/superbike, supersport, novice and vintage rider representatives shall represent the riders of the respective groups.
 They will be involved with helping the head score keeper and the referee to resolve any scoring/results problems.
 Absent a conflict of interest, the rider representative of a class within which an appeal is made shall be the third voting member on the Appeals Board. - J. Outgoing third vice president shall ensure that the season ending points and awards are completed for the season that he/she presided over.
 Then the outgoing third vice president can turn over these responsibilities to the incoming third vice president. - K. All officers of WMRRA shall perform their responsibilities and duties in an honest, professional and impartial manner and shall make every effort to work in accordance with the WMRRA Charter Statement.